 "I consider myself blessed to be a third-generation farmer who gets to farm in such a special part of the world.
 Our wines reflect both my family's legacy and all of the potential of Coastal San Luis Obispo County."
 Brian Talley

-For three generations the Talley family has farmed in Coastal San Luis Obispo County.
-The tradition began in 1948 when Oliver Talley founded Talley Farms and started growing specialty vegetables in the Arroyo Grande Valley.
-During the 1970s extensive planting of wine grapes began in the neighboring Edna Valley and Santa Barbara County areas.
-After observation and extensive analysis, Oliver's son, Don Talley, was convinced of the potential to grow high quality chardonnay and pinot noir on the steep hillsides above Talley Farms.
-Don planted a small test plot in 1982 on the west hillside of the Rincon Vineyard that included chardonnay, pinot noir, riesling, sauvignon blanc and cabernet sauvignon.
-Over time the varietal and clonal selections were refined and planting expanded to a total of 190 acres in the Arroyo Grande and Edna Valleys.
+For three generations the Talley family has farmed in Coastal San Luis Obispo County, a tradition that began in 1948 when Oliver Talley founded Talley Farms and started growing vegetables in the Arroyo Grande Valley.
+In short order, Oliver came to be recognized for the exceptional quality of the vegetables he grew, especially bell peppers.
+After witnessing the success of winegrowing in the neighboring Edna Valley, Oliver's son, Don Talley, became convinced of the potential for growing high-quality wine grapes on the steep hillsides above Talley Farms.
+He planted a small test plot in 1982 on the west hillside of the Rincon Vineyard.